E-2 Visa for Treaty Investors in the U.S.: Who Qualifies?

 Note: Do not confuse E-2 treaty investor visas with green cards through investment.
 The E-2 visa is a nonimmigrant visa, meaning it is temporary, while green cards are permanent.
-Moreover, a green card through investment requires a dollar investment of $500,000 or more, while an E-2 visa has no dollar minimum.
+Moreover, a green card through investment requires a dollar investment of $500,000 or more, while an E-2 visa has no dollar minimum set in law.

 Key Features of the E-2 Visa